 You can find out more about the RQF by clicking here and viewing the video further down this page.

-Guidance regarding the General Conditions can be accessed by clicking here.
+The latest online version of the Ofqual Handbook: General Conditions of Recognition can be accessed by clicking here.

 The levels in the RQF indicate the difficulty and complexity of the knowledge and skills associated with a qualification which is regulated by Ofqual.